magkai/CONQUER/README.md

 ```
    python finetuneRefPredictor.py
 ```
+Fine-tuning required around 30 minutes on a Quadro RTX 8000 GPU for one epoch.
 Note that we also provide the fine-tuned models in the data folder.

 3. Evaluate the performance of the reformulation predictor:
 ```